masksnytko/pg.io/README.md

 });
 ```

-`DB.on` returm promiss(this is necessary in case of waiting for the hanging of the device)
+`DB.on` return Promise (this is necessary in case of waiting for the hanging of the device)

 ```js
 await DB.on('Users.update', (id, name) => {